Tram from Excalibur to Luxor to Mandalay Bay – 2023 Hours & Information

 These three southern Strip casinos are all owned by the same casino conglomerate (MGM Resorts), are thus have no qualms about sending a guest off property to another one of their sister casinos.

-The monorail from the Excalibur to Mandalay Bay Hotel and Casino is an express tram, meaning it goes directly to Mandalay Bay without stopping at the Luxor, (For those of you who don’t know, the Luxor is in the middle of the three casinos).
+This monorail from the Excalibur to Mandalay Bay Hotel and Casino is an express tram, meaning it goes directly to Mandalay Bay without stopping at the Luxor, (For those of you who don’t know, the Luxor is in the middle of the three casinos).
+It’s one of three free Las Vegas tram rides on the Strip.

 You’ll get on the tram at the white turret in front of the Excalibur.
 The express tram going from Excalibur to Mandalay Bay takes about 3 minutes.
 The ride back is a little longer, say five to seven minutes, as it stops going north at the Luxor.